binford2k/binford2k.com/backyard.md

 ### Repeating events
 * **Sunday Runday**: Would you like your weekends to have a few miles and then brunch with friends?
 Join the Sunday Runday brunch series at 10:30am .
 Now with free sticker!
 Check the calendar to see which days we run and RSVP so we know how much food to prepare!
   * [Sunday Runday Calendar](https://docs.google.com/spreadsheets/d/1vaZP-1-Cidej-ZpI9iUCag8tfy696miAw6JF9BaVmnc/edit?usp=sharing)
 * **Friday Movie Night**: Do your eyeballs need to feast on bad movies with good friends?
 Ok, they're not all bad, but I don't want to set your expectations too high.
 Stop by for our backyard movie nights any time you like.
-Showtime is about 6:30pm.
+Showtime is near sunset, whenever it gets dark enough to see the screen.
   * [Movie Calendar](https://docs.google.com/spreadsheets/d/1dvS1hVPiwiNV6u1ZhoIPTQc-Wa7ub_-LjHFjCoU8Yeo/edit?usp=sharing)
 * **Tuesday Run Club**: Most Tuesdays we host Rose City Run Club.
 Show at 6pm, run at 6:15pm, then reconvene for a beer or three sometime around 6:45pm.
 See the Facebook group for the actual schedule.
   * [Rose City Run Club](https://www.facebook.com/groups/RoseCityRunClub)